-These tips however have helped me a huge deal and some of you might find them helpful too!
-Remember, recovery is part of the process in achieving your goals.
-A good night’s sleep means less cortisol (the stress hormone) activity and less stubborn fat the body hold’s onto.
+These tips have helped me a huge deal and some of you might find them helpful too.
+Remember, recovery is part of the process for achieving your goals.
+A good night’s sleep means less cortisol (the stress hormone) and less stubborn fat the body hold’s onto.
 Besides, it keeps your skin vibrant and shining and your energy levels high.
 Good sleep is not really measured by quantity but quality.
 I often sleep no more than 6- 7 hours and some night’s of the week even as little as 5-6 hours.
 But that does not say much about how I wake up feeling.
 The quality of sleep I get determines how I am feeling the next day.

 These tips might help you a little bit to get some quality sleep and help you recover better.

 - Go to bed only when physically (not mentally) exhausted: See if you can schedule your workout around evening or even a quick brisk walk post dinner is a good idea.
 I generally like to clean my room, put my laundry away etc. post dinner for about 30- 40 minutes before finally hitting the bed.
-Avoid technology during this time but some good soft music playing.
+Avoid technology during this time but some good soft music helps.
 The activity you choose should be mundane and not trigger a lot of thinking/ chaos in the mind.
 Even if I schedule a workout, its only because fitness is a form of meditation to me.
 I zone out of the world listening to music on the floor.
 But wont a workout energise you before bed?
 Not necessary- just don’t take a pre workout or caffeine please.
 A good warm shower post workout will actually put you to sleep.

 - Watch or read: For me its either the latest book I am reading (or audio book I am listening to) or watching the weekly growth session from Infinipath.
 I read/ watch till I am about sleep (within 10- 15 minutes) and then immediately fall asleep.
 I used to watch Netflix or YouTube videos before but realised that my brain only got more active instead of quietening down.
 Of course meditation is another great option and does not really have to be rocket science.
 Just sit comfortably in a calm and quiet place and let your mind run whatever thoughts it wants to.
 Don’t try to stop the thoughts but mere observe them like an outsider.
 Slowly (and over time), the thoughts will start to quiet till you have a state of no thoughts.
 Bad sleep is almost always related to a stressed mind and the moment you calm your thoughts, you can see improvement.
 Realistically, circumstances might not be under your control but you will have to do whatever little you can to de- stress.

 - Cuddle: Like seriously.
 Well you don’t have to have a significant other really and you don’t even have to ‘cuddle’ really.
 Let me explain.
-I am single AF and sleep by myself but on weeks I have been over stressed with work and not able to sleep enough I prefer sleeping with my sister or mom.
+I am single and sleep by myself but on weeks I have been over stressed with work and not able to sleep enough I prefer sleeping with my sister or mom.
 We don’t cuddle but just having someone in the same room is comforting and I sleep much better.
 If you have a partner, great!
-Or find a family member, pet, soft toy, favourite blanky, anything!
+Or find a family member, pet, soft toy, favourite blanky, anything.
 I am talking about just having the feeling of someone or something being around you that is comforting.
 We are humans and humans need to feel comforted.
 Trust me on what a huge difference it will make to your sleep quality.